Bishal-35/user-admin-authentication-HVA/README.md

 ### login.ejs

 - Login form with email and password
-- Stores JWT token in localStorage
+- Stores JWT token in sessionStorage
 - Redirects to `/admin` for admins, `/user` for regular users
 - Link to registration page